huggingface/huggingface_hub/docs/adding-a-library.md

 > For a full list of supported libraries see [the following table](https://github.com/huggingface/huggingface_hub/blob/96e49483ace685cf526492b248ba3341bc1b1564/docs/libraries.md).

-We believe the model hub is a step in the correct direction for several reasons.
+We believe the Hub is a step in the correct direction for several reasons.
 It offers:

 - Free model hosting for libraries and their users.
 Custom plans exist for users wishing to keep their models private but keep the ease of use.